MikeWangWZHL/Paxion/README.md

 # Repo for paper: "Paxion: Patching Action Knowledge in Video-Language Foundation Models"

-### A note regarding the naming convention in this repo: we use "PatchAndFuse" or "patch_and_fuse" as an alternative name for "Paxion.".
+### A note regarding the naming convention in this repo: we use "PatchAndFuse" or "patch_and_fuse" as an alternative name for "Paxion".

 # Setup
 ## Environment Setup